sekmet/mzsi/readme.md

 - `about` *(object)* - The informations of element and characteristics.

-Currently, the mzsi has translate with two languages ['en-us', 'pt-br'].
+Currently, the mzsi has translate with two languages (pt-br, es-us).
 You can choose via `language` parameter.

 ## Related
 - [mzsi-cli](https://github.com/ceasbz/mzsi-cli) - CLI for this module.